Our Careers Lead is Mrs Helen Hill:

 When students think about their future options, it's important that they consider their skills and knowledge, which careers interest them and also the job availability in that sector .
 Visit Moving On to compare average earnings, working hours and predicted job openings.

 Find out about different options by searching 12 careers sectors full of advice and information such as salaries you can expect to earn, the types of jobs available and what your options are with, or without, a degree: https://targetcareers.co.uk/career-sectors

-We're so proud of what our students go on to achieve once they've left The Misbourne.
+We are so proud of what our students go on to achieve once they have left The Misbourne.
 It's great to hear about the careers that students pursue, not just to celebrate their successes but also to inspire the next generation of students.
 Understanding our students' career paths also helps the school ensure that we are offering the right curriculum and careers support going forward.